phonowiz/vulkan-demos/README.md

 Also, how resources are handled is pretty genious.
 If you analyze the graph you can tell up to what point you need a resource, and once the graph is done with this resource, discard it, or reuse it in a node that needs a resource which has similar/same properties.
 This of course, will save you memory.

-There 100 more ideas in the presentation, some of which I don't fully understand, but it is quite obvious they've thrown a lot of time and energy in coming up with all these features.
+There are 100 more ideas in the presentation, some of which I wish I had more info on; it is quite obvious they've thrown a lot of time and energy in coming up with all these features.
 I do believe frame graphs will become more common over time in the years to come; it is a very natural way to approach modern graphics APIs,  and I would encourage you to look at the presentation and search around on the internet for more information about them.

 ## Voxel Cone Tracing Example
 Here are screenshots of my deferred renderings, these are used for voxel cone tracing, my most complex graph I've built so far, with over 15 nodes.
 Some of these are are debug nodes and therefore not active.